 The Company was incorporated under the Canada Business Corporations Act on March 1, 2018.
 The head office and registered office of the Company is located at 130 Spadina Avenue, Suite 401, Toronto, ON M5V 2L4.
 The Company is engaged in the exploration and development of mineral properties in the USA.
 The Company's common shares are listed on the TSX Venture Exchange (the "TSXV") under the symbol "NSC".
-Prior to completion of the RTO (as defined below), the Company was classified as a capital pool company ("CPC") within the meaning of Policy 2.4 of the TSX Venture
+Effective January 2022, the Company obtained approval for trading on the OTCQB and commenced trading on the OTCQB under the ticker symbol "NVDSF".